 Campus Oxford builds on long-standing relationships with high school students, their counsellors and parents.
-We pride ourselves on offering a uniquely supportive service for US and international students who wish to ‘step outside the box’ during their summer or Gap Year, and take an academic enrichment course in the UK in order to extend their knowledge, develop their skills and prepare for the demands of college-level work.
-We hope you may wish to join us!
+We offer a unique opportunity for students who wish to ‘step outside the box’ during their summer or Gap Year, and take an academic and cultural enrichment course in Oxford, Cambridge or London, in order to extend their knowledge, develop their skills and prepare for the demands of college-level work.

 The Oxford Gap Year is the perfect way to prepare for the independent mode of study required at college and gives the opportunity to pursue courses of interest in depth and at a comfortable pace, freely exploring topics that arouse curiosity.
 Skilled tutors provide a rich subject choice to enhance knowledge in chosen areas, without formal assessment but with close engagement and support.
 A varied cultural and visits programme compliments the study element.
 Students may work on college applications with their tutors’ help or take time to decide on what direction to take next.
 The ambience of Oxford, home to England’s oldest and most prestigious university, provides an historic and inspiring backdrop.
 Please note, the Oxford Gap Year is not affiliated with the University of Oxford.